TAMIDSpiyalong/Traffic-Management/README.md

-# Traffic-Management
+# YOLOv5+Deep-SORT+Homography Transformation
-Files in the support function folder are the tracking and mapping package.
+Files in the support function folder are the tracking, counting and mapping package.
 However, a few depending packages are also required to make the whole code work.
 ### Dependencies
 - `YOLOv5`
 - `Deep-SORT`
-- `opencv`
+- `Pytorch>1.9`
-- `matplotlib`
+- `Python>3.8`
-- `pandas`
+- `Tensorflow 1.0`

 ## How to use